Alan Ball (screenwriter): Personal life

 Ball has discussed his Buddhist faith in numerous interviews, noting how it has influenced his filmmaking.
 In an interview with Amazon.com, Ball commented on the plastic bag scene in American Beauty, stating: "I had an encounter with a plastic bag!
 And I didn't have a video camera, like Ricky does...
 There's a Buddhist notion of the miraculous within the mundane, and I think we certainly live in a culture that encourages us not to look for that."
-Ball has also discussed how his Buddhism has shaped themes in Six Feet Under and True Blood, both of which he has substantially contributed to.
+Ball also discussed how his Buddhism shaped themes in Six Feet Under and True Blood.

 Ball is gay and has been called "a strong voice for [the] LGBT community".
-In 2008 he made Out magazine's annual list of the 100 most impressive gay men and women.
+In 2008, he made Out magazine's annual list of the 100 most impressive gay men and women.

 Accolades

 For his work in television and film, Ball has received critical acclaim and numerous awards and nominations, including an Academy Award, an Emmy a Golden Globe, and awards from the Writers, Directors, and Producers Guilds.